BaiyangZhang/BaiyangZhang.github.io/_posts/2024-10-16-Tsallis-Statistics-in-Logistic-Regression.md

 \hat{p}(1\mid z) := \frac{\exp_ {q}(z)}{\exp_ {q}(z)+1},
 $$

-which is the q-sigmoid function of the second kink.
+which is the q-sigmoid function of the second kind.

 We have